 This regulatory action determination is based on size and duration of the regulated area, which would impact a small designated area of the Choptank River for 19 total enforcement hours.
 The Coast Guard would issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the status of the regulated area.
-Moreover, the rule would allow vessels and persons to seek permission to enter the regulated area.
+Moreover, the rule would allow vessels to seek permission to enter the regulated area, and vessel traffic would be able to safely transit the regulated area once the PATCOM deems it safe to do so.